ViramPurohit/ExoPlayerDemo/README.md

 ```

 ### Playing Video

-We need to add SimpleExoPlayerView for playing videos.
+We need to add SimpleExoPlayerView for playing audio and videos.

 ```
         simpleExoPlayerView = (SimpleExoPlayerView) findViewById(R.id.player_view);